 It was a remarkable week full of music and a wonderful experience.

 Being a part of CJS faculty, I had quite a few chances to talk with Mulgrew and watch him play.

-I have captured a few great moments from that week and made footage of Mulgrew piano class, his solo performance at Felicja Blumental Hall and the concert at the Einav Center featuring Mulgrew performances with the students and teachers ensembles and the Big Band.
+I have made a footage of Mulgrew piano class, his solo performance at Felicja Blumental Hall and the concert at the Einav Center featuring Mulgrew performances with the students and teachers ensembles and the Big Band.

 It was so sad to find out that a year later Mulgrew Miller has passed away.